ufoscout/go-up/README.md

 Some features:

 - Recursive placeholders resolution
-- Less than 10Kb and no external dependencies
+- Less than 10Kb
+- No external dependencies
 - Modular and extensible architecture

+This library was started after the considerable disappointment I had when I noticed that the configuration library used by my application increased the binary file size from 3MB to 11MB!!!
+(See the [Rationale](#rationale) section below for detailed info)

+Go-Up is written to be lightweight and will always remain lean and straightforward.

 Getting Started